The CHUM Archives, Part 1 (The 1950s and '60s)

 The show was renamed The Larry Solway Show for the 1970-71 season but Solway left CHUM in November of that year after airing a controversial series of shows about sex.
 John Gilbert replaced him as host and continued with The John Gilbert Show until 1977.
 Solway later did talk shows at CHIC Brampton, Ontario (1976-79), CKAR Oshawa, Ontario (circa 1983), CFGM Richmond Hill, Ontario (1986-1989), CFLY Kingston, Ontario (circa 1989), CFRB Toronto (1991-92) and CHOG Toronto (1996-97).

-Larry Solway (r) Pierre Berton (l) at the CHUM mic in 1961
+Berton (l) at the CHUM mic

 Solway wore many hats.
 He wrote two books - The Day I Invented Sex (after his departure from CHUM) and Don't Be Blindsided by Retirement (with former investment counsellor Andrew Bertram) about adjusting to retirement.
 Solway was a panellist on the CBC-TV shows Flashback (1966-68) and This is The Law (1971-75).
 He appeared in the films Meatballs and The Brood among others and was an accomplished stage actor, producer and director.
 Solway was a columnist for the Sunday Star in Toronto in the late '70s, and was an active blogger in his '80s.
 Solway also dabbled in politics, running unsuccessfully for the New Democratic Party in the 1999 Ontario provincial election.

 An avid sailor and piano player, Solway died of complications from bladder cancer on January 9, 2012.
 He was 83.
 In his final blog post, he wrote, "I hope to survive.
 If not.
-It’s been good.”
+Its been good.

-Hear Larry Solway with Speak Your Mind on CHUM from January 29, 1964 here.
+Speak Your Mind on CHUM from January 29, 1964 here.

 (CHUM Chart, December 11, 1967/Courtesy Ron Hall)